Who turned out the lights? It’s dark in here. Don’t they pay their electricity? — Roger Rabbit

 Polar vortex-like wind/solar outages?!

-Long-term elec-storage needs higher capacity at very low scaling cost, but lossier is ok.
+Long-term e-storage needs higher capacity at very low scaling cost, but lossier is ok.

 Underground heat reservoirs?